-- □ A drill hole.
-Circular. - □ A straight-line rout segment.
-It has a constant thickness and circular line endings. - □ An arc is circular rout segment.
+- ☐ A straight-line rout segment.
+It has a constant thickness and circular line endings. - ☐ An arc is circular rout segment.
 It has a constant thickness and round line endings.

 2.6 Coordinates

 Coordinates is a decimal number representing the coordinates in the file unit.